 Over the course of the next few months Harris took “his final feast” to dozens of government buildings, including the Senate Office Building, the Department of Justice, the Supreme Court and Walter Reed Hospital.
 Success followed success: “Each superintendent of the various buildings was highly satisfied with the results.”

 It’s a brand with a reliable past and an innovative future.
 The company prospered in Washington and Baltimore into the 1940s, when it was moved to Arkansas by P.F.
 Harris’s daughter.
-In 1960 it moved again, to Jacksonville, where in 1975 new owner John Owens tried to hire a 25-year-old Jim Biggs to sell his roach tablets.
-Jim was tempted to join the unique old brand, but he didn’t take the offer.
-Instead he moved on to Enforcer Products, where Dave Rhinehart became his national sales manager.
+In 1960 it moved again, to Jacksonville.

-In 2008 Biggs and Rhinehart teamed up to buy PF Harris, by now in LaGrange, GA.
-Its annual sales were about $100,000.
+In 2008 PF Harris was purchased, by now in LaGrange, GA.
 The partners moved the equipment (some of it dating to the 1920s) to Alpharetta, and in 2014, to Cartersville, its current headquarters.

 Customers drive expansion